ProctorU/guides/style/ruby/README.md

 ##### General
 - Prefer `&&` and `||` over `and` and `or`.
 - Prefer `map` over `collect`.
-- Add `touch: true` when declaring `belongs_to` associations
+- Add `touch: true` when declaring `belongs_to` associations.
-- Add `dependent: :destroy` for has_many associations
+- Add `dependent: :destroy` for has_many associations.
-- Use only one instance variable in views
+- Use only one instance variable in views.
-- Use only local variables in partials
+- Use only local variables in partials.
 - Times & Dates should always be stored as UTC in the database.
 We should _never_ store times with offsets.
 If you need context, [read this article by thoughtbot](https://robots.thoughtbot.com/its-about-time-zones).

     ```ruby